Ottawa Valley Curling Association

-The Ottawa Valley Curling Association (OVCA) is a regional association for the sport of curling in the Ottawa valley region of Eastern Ontario and Western Quebec.
+The Ottawa Valley Curling Association (OVCA) is a regional association for the sport of curling in the Ottawa Valley region of Eastern Ontario and Western Quebec.

 The OVCA was founded in 1957.
-It operates a number of bonspiels, most notably the City of Ottawa Men's Bonspiel which occurs every March.
-It is one of the largest bonspiels in the world, and has been running annually since 1956.
+It has operated a number of bonspiels, most notably the City of Ottawa Men's Bonspiel which occurred every March.
+It was one of the largest bonspiels in the world, and had been running annually since 1956.
 In 2010, the open division had 137 teams.
+All OVCA bonspiels were suspended in 2020 due to the COVID pandemic.
+As of March 2024, only the Goldline/OVCA Little Rocks Championships and the Brokerlink/OVCA U21 Superspiel have been reinstated.

 Member clubs

 As of September 2019, all OVCA-member clubs were required to become members of the Ontario Curling Association or Curling Quebec.

-List last updated Jan 29, 2022.
+List last updated Feb 29, 2024.